Interview Superpower is out now!

-The book also shows you how the interview is a two-way process, and how to engage more fully with the people involved as well as the technical requirements.
+The book shows you how the interview is a two-way process, and how you can engage more fully with the people involved as well as meet all the technical requirements.

-This guide takes a close look at this human element, and on how your pitch, your manner, and your presentation all stream in to the emotional and intuitive antennae of the interviewers.
-A good deal of the actual business that decides your success goes on beneath the glossy interview room surface.
+This guide takes a close-up look at this human element, and at how your pitch, your manner, and your presentation all stream in to the emotional and intuitive antennae of the interviewers.
+A good deal of the actual business that decides your success is going on beneath the glossy interview room surface.

 Nobody likes an interview.
 Inspections, they should be called.
 You’re put under a microscope, judged by someone else, and usually for something you badly want.
 It’s hard to decide if they’re civilised or barbaric.

 But they are a part of everyday life—for work, school, even for love (many a date can feel like one).

 The modern interview has evolved to fit busy schedules and to filter candidates quickly and accurately.
 Questions are asked, coffee is drunk.
 Sometimes mistakes are made, but in general interviews help the world spin around and keep us busy humans hiring and aspiring.

 This guide gives you insider knowledge of what interviewers are looking for, with tips and pointers to help you prepare, approach and win the interview game.
 Because, make no mistake, there is a game aspect, as in almost all negotiations, and knowing more about how it’s played makes it easier to crack.